 It was my work experience at Procter & Gamble managing a global development project that led me to pursue graduate studies in organizational behavior and inspired my initial research on enhancing the impact of diversity in teams.
 My research on customer interactions and service delivery blossomed during a survey methods course in graduate school and has led to more recent studies of digital coupons and mobile retailing.
-My current research on employee engagement in collaborative consumption stems from discussions about the sharing economy with my Millennial students.
+My current research on collaborative consumption in the workplace stems from discussions about the sharing economy with my Millennial students.
 I am especially interested in opportunities to consult and collaborate with industry partners on research projects, which I find to be a very rewarding experience.

 Collaborative consumption and employee engagement

 Consumers, Environment & Sustainable Consumption (RCSC 150 B1)

 Introduction to Retailing (RCSC 214)

 Senior Capstone — Retail Consulting & Entrepreneurship (RCSC 498)

 Please contact Dr. Bhappu if you are unable to locate one of the publications listed below: